Peeragogy/Peeragogy.github.io/introduction.md

 through issues.
 We’re partway there, but to improve things, we really need a better set of activities.

-The next time Paola or someone else uses the handbook or handbook to run a workshop, she can say, “turn to this page, let’s answer this question, you have 10 minutes.”
+The next time Paola or someone else uses the handbook or workbook to run a workshop, she can say, “turn to this page, let’s answer this question, you have 10 minutes.”
 There are lots of places where the writing in the handbook could be made more interactive.
 One technique Paola and Amanda